The Best Manual Toothbrushes For Seniors And Elderly [Soft and Easy]

 Quality?
 Yes

 The Orasoft Extra Soft Toothbrush for Sensitive Teeth combines sustainability with excellent product quality.
 The toothbrush is designed from the ground up to be exceptionally soft and easy on the gums.
-This is particularly essential for seniors with sensitive gums and prone to gum bleeding and recession.

 The product is made of sustainable materials – bamboo.
 As such, not only is this toothbrush devoid of chemicals such as BPA that are harmful to the health of seniors, the toothbrush is also biodegradable.